Nice to meet you!

 When asked to describe my religious background, I once replied: “Pagan!”
 Because I have a Bachelor’s Degree in Christian Ministry, I know a pagan is defined as someone who does not acknowledge God.
 But because I lived like a pagan for 20 years, I remember how I hardened my heart like a stone and stopped up my ears so I would not hear the Lord’s voice.
 He stopped up my ears, too, and during a struggle with hearing loss I finally returned to my sweet Savior.

 My husband and I helped plant Life Church Vineyard, where I also served as Associate Pastor for over four years.
 I oversaw communication, website and systems management, social media, small group leadership and development, ministry development, women’s ministry and occasionally cleaning toilets or whatever else needed to be done!
-My husband and I run a tech and marketing company with a great team of people who provide business consulting and online solutions for entrepreneurs.
-I lead an incredible Women’s Ministry Team at ClearView Community Church in Buena Vista, Colorado, and am president of the annual BV Strong Community Dinner – a gathering of 3,600 neighbors down the middle of our majestic Main Street!
+My husband and I are active in leading small groups at ClearView Community Church in Colorado and Seven Rivers Church in Florida.
+We run a tech and marketing company providing business consulting and online solutions for entrepreneurs.
+I serve on the board for the annual BV Strong Community Dinner – a gathering of 3,200 neighbors down the middle of our majestic Main Street!
+I am currently enrolled at Asbury Theological Seminary pursuing my Master of Biblical and Theological Foundations

 Writing

 How to Love Your Neighbor Without Being Weird was published by Bethany House is 2015.
 In 2021 I completed The Book Proposal Bootcamp with Lysa TerKeurst, Meredith Brock, and my Writing Coach, Glynnis Whitwer, all of Proverbs 31 Ministries.
-My book proposal is represented by the incredible Blythe Daniel of the The Blythe Daniel Agency.
+I am represented by the incredible Blythe Daniel of the The Blythe Daniel Agency.

-The working title of my book-in-progress is Hope Fully: How to Turn Uncertain Times into a Surprisingly Hopeful New Normal, which shows how pain and suffering are transformed into hope and purpose through a study of 1 Peter.
-Along with his wife, Peter will teach us how to pry apart our hopeless or hopeful feelings and set our hope fully in God’s faithfulness.
+My next book, Can I Borrow a Cup of Hope?
+How to Find Faith for Hard Times in 1 Peter, is being published in September, 2023 by the wonderful team at Kregel Publications.
+It shows how pain and suffering are transformed into hope and purpose.
+Along with his wife, Peter teaches us how to pry apart our hopeless fears or hopeful fantasies and set our hope fully in God’s faithfulness.

 In this book the reader will discover how to: